 Floras Lake State Natural Area (FLSNA) is about three miles from the Oregon Coast Highway (U.S. 101).
 FLSNA is almost completely wild and undeveloped in character, except for the network of trails (on what appear to be former logging roads).
+Several social trails on the cliff tops have been made which have impacted the fragile unique vegetation and caused erosion and cliff destabilization in places.
 There is no other observed site infrastructure other than occasional trail signage, which is minimal.
-The unpaved parking areas in the vicinity of the main access trailhead to Blacklock Point are just south of the entrance to the Cape Blanco State Airport, and at the northern access at

-Boice-Cope (Curry) County Park.
+The unpaved parking areas in the vicinity of the main access trailhead to Blacklock Point are just south of the entrance to the Cape Blanco State Airport, and at the northern access at Boice-Cope (Curry) County Park.
 No parking or other facilities are on OPRD land, based on currently available information.
 The trails are mostly within the boundary of the FLSNA except for the section around Floras Lake between the county park and the northern boundary of the FLSNA.
 The trail section, part of the Oregon Coast Trail, from the top of BP down to the beach is of substandard condition, and thus requires monitoring and future maintenance to prevent erosion damage or loss of access.